New solar will help keep power on during scorching summer, report says

 “And it needs to be at the center of our solutions too,” she said in a statement to States Newsroom.
 “Earlier and more intense hurricanes brought on by increasing sea temperatures are a new and noteworthy concern, and this underscores the need for more large-scale transmission and connections between regions.
 Most of the new additions were wind, solar and storage, and last summer especially we saw just how crucial these resources can be during extreme heat events.
 We need to make sure we have a grid that can withstand the weather and move resources around during times of stress.”

-The post New solar will help keep power on during scorching summer, report says appeared first on Louisiana Illuminator.
+The post New solar will help keep power on during scorching summer, report says appeared first on South Dakota Searchlight.